-The results from the Salmonella surveillance programmes in 2015 are in agreement with previous years that the Norwegian cattle, swine and poultry populations are only sporadically infected with Salmonella.
+The results from the Salmonella surveillance programmes in 2016 are in agreement with previous years that the Norwegian cattle, swine and poultry populations are only sporadically infected with Salmonella.

 The estimated prevalence is below 0.5% in the examined populations for any of the years the surveillance programmes have run.
-5. Typhimurium is isolated most frequently from swine and cattle.
-One broiler production flock tested positive in the programme in 2015, and the identical strain of S. Havana was found in feed samples from a feed mill.
+S. Typhimurium is isolated most frequently from swine and cattle.
+Two broiler production flocks and one small layer flock tested positive in the programme for live animals in 2016.

 Between 20% and 25% of the recorded human cases of salmonellosis are domestic in origin showing that domestic food products of animal origin represent a minor risk with regard to Salmonella infection in humans.
-In 2002 it was shown that two clones of 5.
-Typhimurium in the wild fauna (wild birds and hedgehogs) represented a risk for human infection (9).
+In 2002 it was shown that two clones of S. Typhimurium in the wild fauna (wild birds and hedgehogs) represented a risk for human infection (9).
 Such wild animal reservoirs may also be considered a risk for farm animals.
-The prevalence of 5.
-Typhimurium is still low, it may be assumed that farm animal populations have been and still are quite well protected from these reservoirs.
+The prevalence of S. Typhimurium is still low, it may be assumed that farm animal populations have been and still are quite well protected from these reservoirs.